hybridgroup/gobot-site/source/blog/2015-09-01-gobot-in-sdtimes.html.markdown

 author: Staff
 active_menu_blog: true
 ---
-Gobot was mentioned in the recent interview with The Hybrid Group Ringleader [Ron Evans](https://twitter.com/deadprogram) in the venerable [SD Times](http://sdtimes.com/) about the Internet of Things and future implications of a connected world.
+Gobot was mentioned in the recent interview with The Hybrid Group Ringleader [Ron Evans](https://twitter.com/deadprogram) in the venerable [SD Times](http://sdtimes.com/) about the Internet of Things (IoT) and future implications of a connected world.

 Evans describes his real-world experiences, open source IoT, security & privacy, and why he thinks the Intel Edison is so interesting.
 Read the full post titled "Internet of Things: Closing the gap between customers, business" [here](http://sdtimes.com/closing-the-gap-between-customers-business/).